Call Our Sussex Damp Experts team now for quote, consultation and advice:

 An examination is the first step toward fixing any damp problems in your home.
 At Sussex Damp Experts, our damp proofing team will only report on legitimate damp issues and propose valuable and cost-effective solutions.

 Our moisture proofing experts can assess your home, conduct a damp and timber survey, and recommend the best course of action for repairs.
-As is the case with our experts, a damp surveyor must be approved by the Property Care Association (PCA).

 You can rely on our damp proofing experts to assess the problems in our detailed surveys and provide you with the most professional services to give you peace of mind for the future, whether it’s rising damp treatment, basement waterproofing, dry rot control, timber treatments, or other damp proofing expertise.